Can consumers find out where the gasoline at a gasoline fueling station comes from?

 EIA cannot identify the exact origin of gasoline sold at fueling stations because of the stages and processes involved in producing gasoline and delivering it to retail fueling stations.
 Gasoline begins its journey to consumers as crude oil at petroleum refineries and then moves through stages of refining, transport, storage, and blending until final delivery to retail fueling stations.

-Even if EIA could determine the origin of the gasoline sold at fueling stations, the source of the crude oil and other liquids used at refineries may vary.
-Most refiners use a mix of crude oils from various domestic and foreign sources.
+U.S. petroleum refineries make gasoline (and other petroleum products) from crude oil and other liquids that are produced in the United States or imported from other countries.
+The specific sources of the crude oil and other liquids used at refineries may vary.
+Most U.S. refiners use a mix of crude oils from various domestic and foreign sources.
 The mix of crude oils can change based on the relative cost and availability of crude oil from those sources.

 Refining oil into gasoline